MyArtGallery

 Indigenous and Contemporary Aboriginal Art in Melbourne

-Galleries such as 829 Blue Wrens Authentic, Indigenous & Original Designs in Richmond and the Aboriginal & Modern Art Gallery of Australia with locations in Armadale and Sandringham operate with deep connections to artist communities.
-The presence of multiple galleries dedicated to this practice across different suburbs suggests that Indigenous contemporary art is not treated as a niche interest in Melbourne, but as a central strand of the local contemporary landscape.
-Prices for Indigenous contemporary works vary widely based on the artist's experience level, provenance, and the scale of the piece.
-Emerging Indigenous artists may price works between $500 and $3,000, whilst established practitioners regularly command $10,000 to $100,000 or more.
+Galleries like 829 Blue Wrens Authentic, Indigenous & Original Designs in Richmond and the Aboriginal & Modern Art Gallery of Australia (Armadale and Sandringham locations) work closely with artist communities.
+The fact that you've got multiple dedicated galleries spread across different suburbs tells you something: Indigenous contemporary art isn't treated as a side interest in Melbourne.
+It's woven into how the city thinks about art.
+Prices swing pretty wildly depending on how experienced the artist is, where the work came from, and how big it is.
+Emerging Indigenous artists typically sit somewhere between $500 and $3,000, while established artists regularly fetch $10,000 to $100,000 or more.

 Price Points and Collector Categories in Contemporary Melbourne